Bergelson Lab members

 Lilli Righter, Lab manager

 Lilli graduated from the University of Maryland, College Park with a B.A. in Linguistics in 2020 and has managed the BLAB ever since.
-There, she worked on research looking at infants’ acquisition of long-distance syntactic dependencies and early verb learning.
+At UMD, she worked on research looking at infants’ acquisition of long-distance syntactic dependencies and early verb learning.
 She is interested how babies learn some of the less transparent structures of language, and how the senses affect language learning.
 Lilli loves her cat, painting and playing D&D.

 Zhenya Kalenkovich, Lab Technician